The alpha-effect in a turbulent liquid-metal plane Couette flow: Conclusions

 \section{Conclusions}

 Laboratory studies of homogeneous dynamos are still in their infancy.
-The only working dynamo where the flow pattern is not stronhgly constrained by pipes or container walls is the experiment in Cadarache \cite{Cada} where, however, the effects of soft iron play an important and not well understood role.
-No contact with the $\alpha$-effect in mean-field theory has been possible in that case.
-The present proposal of measuring the $\alpha$-effect in an {\em unconstrained} turbulent flow would therefore be a major step forward.
-In such an experiment, the pseudo-scalar necessary for producing helicity comes from the stratification of turbulent intensity giving rise to a polar vector and the vorticity associated with the shear flow giving rise to an axial vector.
-It has been shown, therefore, that the basic effects of the theory of the turbulent dynamo which are usually considered as special properties of rotating fluids can also be found for the plane-shear flow.
+The only working dynamo where the flow pattern is not strongly constrained by pipes or container walls is the experiment in Cadarache \cite{Cada}, where, however, the effects of soft iron play an important and not well understood role \cite{gies12}.
+The present proposal of measuring the $\alpha$ effect in an {\em unconstrained} turbulent flow would therefore be a major step forward.
+In such an experiment, the pseudoscalar necessary for producing helicity comes from the stratification of turbulent intensity giving rise to a polar vector and the vorticity associated with the shear flow giving rise to an axial vector.
+Thus, the basic effects in the theory of turbulent dynamos, which are usually considered as special properties of {\em rotating} and stratified fluids, can also be found for the plane-shear flows, i.e.\ without global rotation.

-The present work yields a detailed prediction about the sign and magnitude of the tensor components of $\alpha_{ij}$ and $\eta_{ij}$.
-It may motivate the construction of a suitable experiment using liquid metals to achieve a measurable $\alpha$-effect.
-The needed vertical stratification of the turbulence intensity must experimentally imitated using grids with nonuniform mesh sizes and/or by walls of increasing/decreasing roughness of the walls in vertical direction.
+The present work yields a detailed prediction about the sign and magnitude of the components of both $\alpha$ and $\eta$ tensors.
+It may motivate the construction of a suitable experiment using liquid metals to achieve a measurable $\alpha$ effect.
+The necessary vertical stratification of turbulence intensity must be experimentally imitated using grids with nonuniform mesh sizes and/or walls of increasing/decreasing roughness in the vertical direction.

+We have shown that in stratified turbulence driven in a plane shear flow, a measurable $\alpha$ effect should exist.
+Here, the key problem is the smallness of the magnetic Prandtl number.
+For $\rm Pm\leq 1$, the quasilinear theory and the possible nonlinear numerical simulations lead to very similar results.
+With the quasilinear theory we have shown that, even for fluids with very small magnetic Prandtl numbers, stratified shear flow turbulence leads to an $\alpha$ effect that can be realized in an experiment with liquid metals such as sodium ($\rm Pm\simeq 10^{-5}$) or gallium ($\rm Pm\simeq 10^{-6}$).
+Such small magnetic Prandtl numbers cannot be simulated with present-day numerical codes.